HTML email creation hub

 What’s the best way to do this?

-Because custom fonts often won’t render properly on many email platforms, it’s best to use an image instead.
-Use design software to create an image that contains your message in the custom font and place this in your email body.
-Then, you can use a web-safe font below the image to go into more detail now that the image has grabbed the reader’s attention.
+Because custom fonts often won’t render properly on many email platforms, one option is to embed the text as an image.
+Use a design software like Canva to create an image that contains your message in the custom font and place this in your email body.
+Then, you can use a web-safe font for the rest of the email.

-There are a few caveats to keep in mind here.
+With this optio; however, there are a few caveats to keep in mind.

 First, some of your readers might have images disabled in their email platforms, and in that case, they won’t be able to see that snazzy image with your custom font.